Aarzoo-Bansal/ai201-project2-fitfindr-starter/planning.md

 0. **Query Parsing** — The agent calls `_parse_user_query()`, which sends the raw query to the Groq LLM (`llama-3.3-70b-versatile`, temperature 0.0) with few-shot examples.
 The LLM extracts three fields: `description` (keywords only), `size` (normalized — e.g., "medium" → "M"), and `max_price` (as a number).
 The result is stored in `session["parsed"]`.
 If the LLM fails or returns invalid JSON, the fallback uses the raw query as `description` with `size` and `max_price` set to `null`.

 1. Tool `search_listings` is called with the parsed fields (`description`, `size`, `max_price`).
-     - If the tool runs successfully and is able to find a match, the result is stored in *session.search_results* and next tool is called.
+     - If a match is found, the results are stored in *session.search_results*, the top result in *session.selected_item*, and the next tool is called.
-     - If there is an error, the agent stops the loops and provides message to the user to try again.
+     - If no match is found, the loop retries with loosened constraints — first dropping the price ceiling, then the size filter (only filters that were actually set).
+If a retry succeeds, a note explaining what was relaxed is stored in *session.search_note* and the loop continues.
+     - Only if every set filter has been removed and there are still no results does the agent set *session.error* and stop without calling the next tools.
 2. If the tool `suggest_outfit` is called with the new_item as well as user's wardrobe.
      - If the wardrobe is empty, then the tool is supposed to provide a general styling advice, otherwise it matches the new_item with the wardrobe to suggest the outfit.
      - If the LLM fails, then that means the tool call has failed and we stop the loop.
 Otherwise the next tool is called.